Please note: This is NOT the most current catalog.

 St. Olaf’s general education curriculum does not work by a distribution system (so many courses in certain disciplines); rather, it identifies an area of learning for general education and sets out a series of guidelines and intended learning outcomes that inform the construction of courses.
 Departments and programs submit their course proposals to the Curriculum Committee, which judges whether a course fulfills a specific general education requirement.
-Because the college’s expectations for general education are distinctive and characteristic of this college alone, students must be particularly careful as they plan off-campus and transfer work.
-The Registrar’s Office determines how transfer work applies to St. Olaf’s general education requirements; advisors of approved St. Olaf programs determine whether a course taken through one of these programs/approved by St. Olaf applies to the general education requirement.
-See TRANSFERRING TO ST. OLAF.
+Because the college’s expectations for general education are distinctive and characteristic of St. Olaf College alone, students must be particularly careful as they plan off-campus and transfer work.
+The Office of the Registrar and Academic Advising determines how transfer work applies to St. Olaf’s general education requirements; advisors of approved St. Olaf programs determine whether a course taken through one of these programs/approved by St. Olaf applies to the general education requirements.
+See TRANSFER OF CREDIT TO ST. OLAF.

 Some courses in the St. Olaf curriculum count for more than one graduation requirement at the same time.
 For example, a course taken for general education may also be the first course in a major.
 A course may simultaneously satisfy two different general education requirements.
 In addition, students may complete some requirements with approved courses taken on St. Olaf-approved international and off-campus programs.

 A typical course of study may have proportions as follows:

 Total for graduation: 35 credits

 Depending upon Advanced Placement examination results, choice of world language, prior preparation in languages and mathematics, choice of a major, and addition of a second major, a concentration, or a teaching certification, the proportions will vary.